Close Menu

 What is Deepfake-Based Social Engineering?

-Deepfake-based social engineering refers to the use of AI-generated media to impersonate individuals, manipulate emotions, and deceive targets into taking actions that benefit the attacker.
-Unlike traditional social engineering techniques, which rely on textual deception (e.g., phishing emails), deepfakes enhance the realism of fraud attempts by mimicking voices, faces, and mannerisms with uncanny accuracy.
+Deepfake-based social engineering uses synthetic media to impersonate individuals, manipulate emotions, and deceive targets.
+Unlike phishing, deepfakes make fraud more convincing by mimicking voices, faces, and even mannerisms with unsettling accuracy.

-The FBI issued a Private Industry Notification (PIN) in 2021, warning businesses about the rising use of deepfakes in cybercrime.
-Threat actors are now using synthetic media to bypass traditional security controls and exploit human cognitive biases.
+The FBI has warned about the use of deepfakes in cybercrime, noting how they bypass traditional security controls and exploit human trust.

 Why Are Deepfakes So Dangerous?